csgillespie/efficientR/main.md

 The apply functions can be an alternative to writing for loops.
 The general idea is to apply (or map) a function to each element of an object.
 For example, you can apply a function to each row or column of a matrix.
 A list of available functions is given in \@ref(tab:apply-family), with a short description.
-In general, the all apply functions have similar properties:
+In general, all the apply functions have similar properties:

   * Each function takes at least two arguments: an object and another function.
 The function is passed as an argument.
   * Every apply function has the dots, `...`, argument that is used to pass on arguments to the function that is given as an argument.

-Using apply functions when possible, can lead to shorter, more succinct idiomatic R code.
+Using apply functions when possible, can lead to more succinct and idiomatic R code.
 In this section, we will cover the three main functions, `apply()`, `lapply()`, and `sapply()`.
 Since the apply functions are covered in most R textbooks, we just give a brief introduction to the topic and provide pointers to other resources at the end of this section.